Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-There are a lot more “free” SSL certificate options out there, but they either are not free forever or have annoying limits for how many certificates you can get.
+Word to the wise: There are a lot more “free” SSL certificate options out there.
+BUT they either are not free forever or have annoying limits for how many certificates you can get.
 Don’t waste your time—these are the best free SSL certificates you can get.

 #1 – Bluehost Review — The Best Web Hosting with a Free SSL Certificate

 - Free SSL certificate included with hosting

 - You still have to pay for hosting

 - Additional SSL Certificates are not free (but it may not matter)

 Bluehost is one of the most affordable web hosting solutions out there.
 It’s a well-known and widely trusted company that delivers a ton of value to customers.